You realize you’re in a war, right?

 Ok, so maybe no actual firearms or tanks are involved, but you are definitely in a bloody battle for your sanity.

-…dirty secrets that can (and often do) result in their unsuspecting partners becoming so broken and dysfunctional that they lose everything – careers, children, homes, licenses (such as those required to perform as doctors, attorneys, and therapists), bank accounts, and worst of all, their sense of self.
+…dirty secrets that can (and often do) result in their unsuspecting targets becoming so broken and dysfunctional that they lose everything – careers, children, homes, licenses (such as those required to perform as doctors, attorneys, and therapists), bank accounts, and worst of all, their sense of self.

-Below, I offer an insider exposé that will have you screaming, “Victory!!” – or at the very least, make everything clear so that you’ll feel empowered to detach from the madness, reclaim your good judgement and reason, and move towards your new life.
+Below, I offer an insider exposé that will have you screaming, “Victory!!” – or at the very least, make everything clear so that you’ll feel empowered to detach from the madness, reclaim your good judgement and reason, and move towards your abuse-free life.

 - Narcissists will not appreciate anything you do to accommodate and placate them.